AtlasOfLivingAustralia/bie-index/README.md

 (in the example, observations and images get a boost, preserved specimens are downgraded and images from dr130 are preferred.

+The `required` and `preferred` elements contain lists of filter queries that are applied to the search.
+For example,`geospatial_kosher:true` restricts searches to occurrences that appear to be geospatially usable.

 Only certain ranks get images attached to them.
 The `ranks` element contains taxon ranks that should have images associated with them, along with the fields in the occurrence records that allow an occurrence to be found.